jasp0894/ICOM4035_P2/P2_840128088/README.txt

 (2) From there execute the JVM by typing
 	java -classpath bin p2MainClasses.DataFilePopulator fname

-	where fname is the name of any file (existing or not) that you are going to work on.
+	where fname is the name of any binary file (existing or not) that you are going to work on.
 If exists and does not comply with the project specifications for a valid file, then the program will end with an appropriate message.